Last Updated on

 The dome mosaics show the sun god, Helios, as well as Greek, Eastern and Egyiptian bathing scenes.
 The painted glass is thanks to the work of Miksa Róth.

 An effective therapy

 No matter how much our eyes are drawn to the bathing palace, the main reason people come here is the water.
-The natrium containing calcium-magnesium-hydrogencarbonate, sulphate thermal water, with significant amount of fluoride and metaboric acid.
+The natrium containing calcium-magnesium-hydrogen carbonate, sulfate thermal water, with significant amounts of fluoride and metaboric acid.

 They will 21 in- and outdoor pools with this water, which includes a 50m long swimming pool, plunge pool, sitting and leisure pool and of course, many medicinal pools.

 However, the fun does not end with bathing, there are countless other services available here.
 Different saunas, besides nine different massages, we can take part in aqua-fitness classes.